 English Language Arts

-On June 2, 2010, North Carolina adopted the Common Core State Standards (CCSS) in K-12 English Language Arts which were released by the National Governors Association Center for Best Practices and the Council of Chief State School Officers.
-With this adoption, these Standards became a part of the North Carolina Standard Course of Study.
-The CCSS will be implemented in the 2012-2013 academic year.
+On June 2, 2010, North Carolina adopted the most recent K-12 English Language Arts (ELA) Standards.
+With this adoption, the standards became part of the North Carolina Standard Course of Study (NCSCoS).

-The CCSS for English Language Arts are based on research and evidence that describe the competencies necessary for all students to become college and career ready by the end of high school.
-The CCSS outline a vision of what it means to be a literate person in the 21st Century.
+The ELA Standards are based on research and evidence that describe the competencies necessary for all students to become college and career ready by the end of high school, outlining a vision of what it means to be a literate person in the 21st Century

-Grade-Specific Standards: The K-12 Grade-specific Standards have a one-to-one correspondence with the College and Career Anchor Standards. “[They] define end-of-year expectations and a cumulative progression designed to enable students to meet college and career readiness expectations no later than the end of high school” (CCSS, pg.
-4).
+Grade-Specific Standards: The K-12 Grade-specific standards have a one-to-one correspondence with the College and Career Ready Anchor Standards.
+They provide end of the year expectations.

 Individual grade levels are used K-8 to provide necessary specificity.
 Two-year grade bands are used in grades 9-12.